-As of March 31, 2015, we had cash and investments in marketable securities valued at approximately \$325.8 million, of which \$25.0 million was restricted in relation to our 12.0% senior secured notes due July 15, 2017.
-Also, as of March 31, 2015, we had \$134.8 million in long-term debt, including \$125.0 million of senior secured notes and \$9.8 million of capital lease obligations, of which \$5.4 million is current.
+As of June 30, 2015, we had cash and investments in marketable securities valued at approximately \$279.7 million.
+Also, as of June 30, 2015, we had \$133.5 million in long-term debt, including \$125.0 million of senior secured notes and \$8.5 million of capital lease obligations, of which \$5.6 million is current.
 While we believe that our cash position will be sufficient to meet our liquidity requirements through at least the next 12 months, our future capital requirements will depend upon numerous unpredictable factors, including:

-- the cost, timing and outcomes of clinical studies and regulatory reviews of our proprietary drug candidates that we have licensed to our collaboration partners -important examples include Amikacin Inhale and CIPRO Inhale licensed to Bayer, and BAX 855 that is being developed by Baxter; - the commercial launch and sales levels of products marketed by our collaboration partners for which we are entitled to royalties and sales milestones-importantly, AstraZeneca's level of success in marketing and selling MOVANTIKTM; - if and when we receive potential milestone payments and royalties from our existing collaborations if the drug candidates subject to those collaborations achieve clinical, regulatory or commercial success; - the progress, timing, cost and results of our clinical development programs; - the success, progress, timing and costs of our efforts to implement new collaborations, licenses and other transactions that increase our current net cash, such as the sale of additional royalty interests held by us, term loan or other debt arrangements, and the issuance of securities; - the number of patients, enrollment criteria, primary and secondary endpoints, and the number of clinical studies required by the government health authorities in order to consider for approval our drug candidates and those of our collaboration partners; - our general and administrative expenses, capital expenditures and other uses of cash; and - disputes concerning patents, proprietary rights, or license and collaboration agreements that negatively impact our receipt of milestone payments or royalties or require us to make significant payments arising from licenses, settlements, adverse judgments or ongoing royalties.
+- the cost, timing and outcomes of clinical studies and regulatory reviews of our proprietary drug candidates that we have licensed to our collaboration partners -important examples include Amikacin Inhale and CIPRO Inhale licensed to Bayer, and BAX 855 that is being developed by Baxalta; - the commercial launch and sales levels of products marketed by our collaboration partners for which we are entitled to royalties and sales milestones-importantly, AstraZeneca's level of success in marketing and selling MOVANTIKTM (or MOVENTIG®, the naloxegol brand name in the EU); - if and when we receive potential milestone payments and royalties from our existing collaborations if the drug candidates subject to those collaborations achieve clinical, regulatory or commercial success; - the progress, timing, cost and results of our clinical development programs; - the success, progress, timing and costs of our efforts to implement new collaborations, licenses and other transactions that increase our current net cash, such as the sale of additional royalty interests held by us, term loan or other debt arrangements, and the issuance of securities; - the number of patients, enrollment criteria, primary and secondary endpoints, and the number of clinical studies required by the regulatory authorities in order to consider for approval our drug candidates and those of our collaboration partners; - our general and administrative expenses, capital expenditures and other uses of cash; and - disputes concerning patents, proprietary rights, or license and collaboration agreements that negatively impact our receipt of milestone payments or royalties or require us to make significant payments arising from licenses, settlements, adverse judgments or ongoing royalties.